Hudson Square

 Hudson Square is a neighborhood in Lower Manhattan in New York City.
 It is bounded approximately by Clarkson Street to the north, Canal Street to the south, Varick Street to the east, and the Hudson River to the west.
 To the north of the neighborhood is Greenwich Village, to the south is TriBeCa, and to the east are the South Village and SoHo.
 The area, once the site of the colonial property named Richmond Hill, became known in the 20th century as the Printing District, and into the 21st century it remains a center of media-related activity, including in advertising, design, communications, and the arts.

 Within the neighborhood is the landmarked Charlton–King–Vandam Historic District, which contains the largest concentration of Federalist and Greek Revival style row houses built during the first half of the 19th century.
 The most prominent feature within the neighborhood is the Manhattan entrance to the Holland Tunnel.
 The current tallest structure in the neighborhood is the Dominick condo hotel.

 History

 When George Washington led the defense of New York against the British in 1776, his headquarters were located at Abraham Mortier's estate, Richmond Hill, on a rise southwest of what is now Charlton and Varick Streets.
 One of the earliest known uses of the term "New Yorker" in a published work is found in a letter that he wrote from Lower Manhattan.
+Previously, it had been the headquarters of Lord Jeffrey Amherst during the French and Indian War.
+Later, it was the residence of Sir John Temple, the first British ambassador to the United States, Vice President John Adams, Aaron Burr, who set off from Richmond Hill for the duel with Alexander Hamilton, was foreclosed on by the bank Burr had founded, and sold to John Jacob Astor who broke it up into parcels.

 The neighborhood was home to the first African-American newspaper in the United States, called Freedom's Journal, edited by John Russwurm and Samuel Cornish from March 16, 1827 to March 28, 1829.
 The newspaper provided international, national, and regional information on current events and contained editorials declaiming against slavery, lynching, and other injustices.

-An English visitor, Fanny Trollope, in her 1832 book Domestic Manners of the Americans, wrote of her impressions of Hudson Square at that time:
+An English visitor, Fanny Trollope, in her 1832 book Domestic Manners of the Americans, wrote of her impressions of Hudson Square at that time (from 1803 to 1866 Hudson Square was a private park to the south of today's Hudson Square, eventually known as Saint John's Park.
+It was sold to Vanderbilt in 1866 for a freight terminal, and in 1927 became the exit plaza for the Holland tunnel):